Leicester Racing Tips

 Originally, racing took place at Victoria Park.
 The earliest record of horse racing here is in 1773.
 However, the racing location was changed to Oadby in 1883.
 Soon after this change, racing took off in this region because Oadby hosted prestigious races, including The Portland stakes and The Prince of Wales Stakes.
 In 1889, these races carried home most of the prize money compared to the five Classic races.

 Unfortunately, Leicester couldn’t hold onto this for a long time.
-After a short time, the big monies they were raking in started to go to other courses.
-As a result, the 20th century was relatively a quiet age for the running track except for the Flockton Ringer case in 1982.
+After a short time, the large sums they were raking in started to go to other courses.
+As a result, the 20th century was a relatively quiet age for the running track, except for the Flockton Ringer case in 1982.
 This was the biggest betting scandal in the history of British Horse Racing.

 In 1997, a glass-fronted grandstand was completed.
 After its completion, the course enjoyed some revival, and more investment was made to modernize it and attract more traffic.
 The modernization project saw the construction of a Club room and the Nelson Restaurant, complete with panoramic views.